Need help on how to remove Invisalign braces? Read on:

 I used to have beautiful fingernails before I started wearing Invisalign.
 They weren’t long and glamorous exactly, but they were long enough, healthy enough and manicured enough to look feminine and as if I at least took a little care of myself.
-(When the sad truth is that with two children the time I get to spend taking care of myself is minimal at best)

 No more.
-Since I transferred back to full time wear of Invisalign removing my aligners has transformed my previously healthy looking nails into broken, torn, ragged shadows of their former selves.
+Since I transferred back to full time wear of Invisalign removing my Invisalign braces has transformed my previously healthy looking nails into broken, torn, ragged shadows of their former selves.
 It ain’t pretty.

 - Try surgical gloves.
 Many Invisalign patients report that surgical gloves* work the same way as paper towels to increase grip on aligners.
 Many dental assistants also swear by them apparently.
 In this case the thick rubber gloves that you use for cleaning your house won’t do the trick (urgh!) what you need is the very fine type that you buy in boxes of 50 or 100.
 These allow you to feel what you are doing, but still increase grip.

 - Use an aligner hook.
-Some lucky patients get these given to them by their Invisalign provider.
-However they are also available on Amazon and are known as an outie.
+Some lucky patients get these given to them by their Invisalign provider for removing Invisalign braces.
+However they are also available online*.
 Looking similar to a crochet hook but designed specifically for removing clear braces they hook under the edge of the aligner and lift it away from the tooth.
 They are especially helpful for people with attachments when they are first fitted.

 Hopefully these tips will be helpful to someone else having difficulty removing Invisalign braces.
 As I said above if you have any other tips on how to remove Invisalign please feel free to share them via the comments section and I’ll update this page as and when necessary- thanks.
 Find an aligner removal tool here*